 - Learn how to manage anger and control inappropriate responses using techniques such as relaxation training, thinking differently about situations (cognitive restructuring), and applying communication and problem-solving skills

 Different types of medications may help in the treatment of intermittent explosive disorder.
 These may include certain antidepressants ― specifically selective serotonin reuptake inhibitors (SSRIs) ― anticonvulsant mood stabilizers or other drugs if needed.

 Part of your treatment may include:

 - Unlearning problem behavior.
 Coping well with anger is a learned behavior.
-Practice the techniques you learn in therapy to help you recognize what pushes your buttons and how to respond in ways that work for you instead of against you.
+Practice the techniques you learn in therapy to help you recognize what triggers your outbursts and how to respond in ways that work for you instead of against you.

 - Developing a plan.
-Work with your doctor to develop a plan of action for when you feel yourself getting angry.
+Work with your doctor or mental health professional to develop a plan of action for when you feel yourself getting angry.
 For example, if you think you might lose control, try to remove yourself from that situation.
 Go for a walk or call a trusted friend to try to calm down.

-- Avoiding alcohol and other recreational substance use.
+- Avoiding alcohol or recreational or illegal drugs.
 These substances can increase aggressiveness and the risk of explosive outbursts.